-Sarah Haessler is board-certified in Infectious Diseases and is the Vice Chair of Clinical Operations in the Department of Medicine at the University of Massachusetts Medical School-Baystate, the Hospital Epidemiologist in the Division of Healthcare Quality at Baystate Medical Center, and an Assistant Professor at Tufts University School of Medicine.
+Sarah Haessler is board-certified in Infectious Diseases and is the Vice Chair of Clinical Affairs in the Department of Medicine at the University of Massachusetts Medical School-Baystate, the Hospital Epidemiologist in the Division of Healthcare Quality at Baystate Medical Center, and an Assistant Professor at Tufts University School of Medicine.
 Her research interests include Healthcare Associated Pneumonia, Clostridium difficile infection, and healthcare-associated infections

 Karin Johnson, MD